GioByte10/AutoZoom/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;linksS is a variable of **string** type holding a single link.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;_c_str()_ is added, as a **LPCSTR** variable is needed.<br>

-* thus, links will be open in the user's default browser
+Note that links will be open in the user's default browser